ssirimilla/power-analysis/README.md

 | November  |                 0 |
 | December  |                 0 |

-July, August, September, October happens to be "<span style="background-color:#f8d7da;">hurricane</span>" season.
+July, August, September, October happens to be "hurricane" season.

 # Assessment of Missingness
 ---
+**NMAR Analysis**

+CUSTOMERS.AFFECTED is plausibly NMAR because outages affecting very few customers are less likely to have their impact quantified, making the probability of missingness dependent on the unobserved number of customers affected.
+If additional observed data about outage severity, reporting practices, or geographic context were available, the missingness could potentially be explained by these variables, making it MAR instead.

+**Missingness Dependency**

 # Hypothesis Testing
 ---
-I wanted to check if the Outages caused by <span style="background-color:#f8d7da;">hurricanes</span> and Outages caused by other reasons come from the same population.
+I wanted to check if the Outages caused by hurricanes and Outages caused by other reasons come from the same population.

 But the hurricane sample is very small (n≈70) compared to other casuality's data (n≈1500), therefore this large imbalance affects the ability of statistical tests to detect differences.